Saving Money on Food

 Spanish

 Many people put their shopping list on their phones.
 This article from Good Housekeeping reviews the different shopping list apps available.
-Some are free.
+Some apps are free.
+(Use Google Translate to read the article in another language.)

 Compare Prices